Skip to Content

 2. The Independent Commission Against Corruption Act 1988 protects individuals who provide the Commission with information about suspected corrupt conduct or assist it in other ways.

-The department is committed to protecting the confidentiality of persons reporting misconduct if there is a genuine fear of reprisal or detriment.
+The department is committed to protecting the confidentiality of persons reporting serious wrongdoing, including misconduct, fraud and corruption if there is a genuine fear of reprisal or detriment.

 Your obligations

-As an organisation funded by us, you’ve agreed to maintain policies that are consistent with the intent of the Public Interest Disclosures Act 1994 and Independent Commission Against Corruption Act 1988.
+As an organisation contracted by us, you’ve agreed to maintain policies that are consistent with the intent of the Public Interest Disclosures Act 2022 (PID Act) and Independent Commission Against Corruption Act 1988.

 • a clear statement of commitment to enable the reporting of wrongdoing and to encourage whistleblowing